janschill/waitless/README.md

 #### Serving with Vagrant
 Navigate to the root directory of your Vagrant project.
 With `vagrant up` the VM is started and now reachable in your browser at `192.168.10.10`.
 If not check your _Homestead.yml_ file and check the value of `ip`
+It is also available at `homestead.test`.
+On Linux, you need to modify `your etc/hosts`-file to use that domain at `192.168.10.10`.

 ### Laravel Valet local development setup